PalisadoesFoundation/talawa-docs/docs/internships/ideas.md

 Many of you reading this page are interested in participating in our various internship programs (eg. Google Summer of Code, GitHub Externship).

 1. Make sure to read the relevant `Introduction` and `Applying` pages first.
-1. Review the [Acceptance Criteria](https://palisadoesfoundation.github.io/talawa-docs/docs/internships/internship-selection-criteria) to ensure you meet all the requirements for a good proposal.
+1. Review the [Selection Criteria](https://palisadoesfoundation.github.io/talawa-docs/docs/internships/internship-selection-criteria) to ensure you meet all the requirements for a good proposal.
 1. Use the [Application Template](https://palisadoesfoundation.github.io/talawa-docs/docs/internships/internship-application-template) as a guide to formatting your application.
 The tips on this page are very important.

 Good luck!